Frenum piercing

 A frenum piercing or frenulum piercing is a piercing of the penis shaft's underside.
 A series of parallel frenum piercings is known as a frenum ladder.
 A frenum ladder may extend to include lorum, hafada, and guiche piercings.

 Placement

 It is almost always pierced through the frenum that connects the head of the penis to the shaft.
-The frenulum is partially or entirely cut away in most forms of circumcision.

 Healing

 Curved 14 gauge barbell 24 hours after initial piercing, mild bruising present on right side of penile shaft below piercing due to piercing clamp.

 Frenum piercings generally require from two to five weeks to heal fully.
 Depending on the placement it may be a surface piercing, but due to both the vascular, fast healing nature of the penis, and loose nature of the skin in that area, frenum piercings rarely reject if pierced properly, although they may migrate.

-Those wishing to stretch this piercing to accommodate larger gauge jewelry should wait until at least two weeks after the initial piercing has fully healed.
-It is common for a frenum piercing to start to close soon after the jewelry has been removed.
-A fairly recent piercing may start to close in less than an hour.
-Temporary removal and replacement (for example, to accommodate a partner who finds it uncomfortable) may mean reinserting with a smaller gauge and then re-stretching to get back to the original, larger gauge.
-This tendency for the piercing to close up will diminish over time.

 Jewelry

 Both barbells and rings can be worn in frenum piercings, both as initial jewellery and on an ongoing basis.
 Sometimes, when rings are worn, the diameter of the ring is specifically chosen so that the ring can be worn encircling the penis.
-A wide variety of chastity devices make use of frenum piercings to secure themselves to the penis, as part of fetish or BDSM activities.